Interested in knowing how to build a travel app?

 - Your Uber-like app needs robust user management, and MBaaS providers address this.

-- A mobile app targets multiple platforms and devices, and MBaaS providers handle this complexity.
+- A mobile app targets multiple platforms and mobile devices, and MBaaS providers handle this complexity.

-- Security capabilities of MBaaS providers are important to you.
+- The security capabilities of MBaaS providers are important to you.

 - 3rd party API integration is easy with an MBaaS provider.